-Sephora Confirms It Can Ban You From Making Returns
+Truth or Fiction: Can Sephora Ban You From Making Excess Returns?

 A Wall Street Journal feature (by way of Racked), says TRE does this by tracking customer returns and behavior via driver’s license and calculating a score based on frequency of returns, cost of said return and a few other factors.
 Once the shopper reaches a certain number set by the retailer, a ban can be authorized.

-In a statement to Racked, Sephora confirmed its participation and emphasized why it’s joined over 34,000 other stores (including Best Buy and Victoria’s Secret) to use the TRE system:
+In a statement to Racked, Sephora emphasized why it’s joined over 34,000 other stores (including Best Buy and Victoria’s Secret) to use the TRE system:

 “Sephora is dedicated to providing all of our customers with an excellent shopping experience.
 We make every effort to accommodate returns, but a small fraction of customers take advantage of our policy, in many cases returning more than twice as much merchandise as they purchase.
 This limits product selection and unfairly impacts other clients.
 When we identify excessive return patterns, we notify those customers that we may limit future returns or exchanges if no proof of purchase is provided.”